wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V6.8: 20-Apr-2022 by wavemotion-dave
+* Hanimex Pencil II support.
+Only one game dumped - Treasure Hunter!
+* Tatung Einstein support.
+Only .COM files run and requires einstein.rom BIOS
+* Key map overhaul - you can now map any keyboard key to any NDS button.
+* Improved configuration of various machines - more games run including massive MTX improvements.
+* Improved SVI emulation so games like Super Cross Force don't hang.
+* Numerous small cleanups under the hood.

 V6.7: 10-Apr-2022 by wavemotion-dave
 * Casio PV-2000 support (.pv rom files) - all 11 games run fine.
 * Improved emulated memory access to gain almost 1 frame of performance.